LIVE WELL....CONSIDER MEXICO!

 For that reason, make sure to look at "Related Links," where I include links to detailed information addressing pragmatic challenges gleaned from hundreds of expat blogs, language websites and other resources I review every month.

-Coming soon: A new tab called "It's Cheaper in Mexico," which will compare costs between the U.S. and Mexico in Ventana Mexico's silo topic categories of housing, healthcare, food and daily life.
+A new tab called "It's Cheaper in Mexico" is a frequently updated newsletter comparing costs between the United States and Mexico in Ventanas Mexico silo topic categories of housing, healthcare, food, and daily life.

 Types of places to rent in Mexico

 A long-term stay is the only real way to know if Mexico is for you.
-Many Ventanas Mexico blogs in the "Housing" section of the index describe different types of lifestyles available in Mexico.
+Many Ventanas Mexico blogs in the "Housing" section of the index describe different types of lifestyles available in Mexico, many with videos.

 Ventanas Mexico Pinterest board is the place to find travel tips and inspiration, tested recipes for cooking while in Mexico, and photos of the most popular cities for expats in Mexico.